lottehime/ACNH-Pattern-Research/README.md

 Patterns in `main.dat` start at offset `0x1E3968` and flow into one another.
 Complete untrimmed pattern data is 680 bytes long, starting with a 16 byte hash and ending with 3 trailing `0x00` bytes after the image data.
-This format matches what you will find in `*.acnh` files from https://acpatterns.com/, files from other editors may be trimmed.
+This format matches what you will find in `*.acnl` files from https://acpatterns.com/ and `*.nhd` files from NHSE, files from other editors may be trimmed.
-We can use a `*.acnh` file to isolate the data we are interested in.
+We can use a `*.nhd` file to isolate the data we are interested in.

 The structure of the pattern file is roughly as follows:
 `0x000 -> 0x00F`:   pattern hash - (16 bytes long)